maveniverse/mima/README.md

   highest priority.
 * [standalone-sisu](runtime/standalone-sisu) - this runtime may be always present (but in case of Maven Plugin it will generate a ton of warnings due wrong Maven artifact scopes), but is best to simply exclude it in Maven Plugin POMs.
-  This is a "fallback" runtime, when no other runtime is present, has lowest priority.
-It is meant to be used outside a Maven instances, and has lowest priority.
+  This is a "fallback" runtime, when no other runtime is present, and has the lowest priority.
+Note: if `embedded-maven` is not present on classpath, this runtime **will fail** when running within Maven.
 * [embedded-sisu](runtime/embedded-sisu) - (unused in demo) this runtime may be used in case you have an application that is already using Sisu for DI, like apps using Ollie https://github.com/takari/ollie or Sonatype Nexus2 is.